 NABH recommends reforms to the VA Choice program to increase patient access to care, include coverage for veterans' family members in treatment plans, forge greater public/private community partnerships, and increase reimbursement rates for behavioral health services to align with actual costs in certain specialty areas such as mental health and SUD treatment.

-For questions or comments about NABH's legislative and regulatory priorities for the 117th Congress, please contact us at nabh@nabh.org
+Please visit www.nabh.org to learn more about NABH.
+For questions or comments about NABH's 2023 advocacy priorities, please contact us at nabh@nabh.org.